 Catalino is a young indigenous leader who speaks Maya and Spanish.
-He has a certificate in Training and Accreditation of Interpreters of Indigenous Languages in the fields of justice enforcement and administration.
-He has participated in workshops for the strengthening of male and female leadership from a point of view of indigenous youth.
-Catalino is a natural leader who wishes to strengthen his knowledge through exchanges with other people.
-He is currently studying Alternative Tourism at the Universidad Intercultural Maya of Quintana Roo.
-In the future he sees himself developing a study on the feasibility of ecological tourism, and would like to raise funds towards this project.
-In the long term he sees himself implementing cultural projects with the National Commission for the Development of Indigenous Peoples.
-Catalino was 21 years old when he was selected as a GOJoven Fellow.
+He was 21 years old when he was selected as a GOJoven Fellow and has a certificate in Training and Accreditation of Interpreters of Indigenous Languages in the fields of justice enforcement and administration.
+In 2014, he received his Bachelor’s degree in Alternative Tourism from the Maya Intercultural University of Quintana Roo.
+Catalino has participated in workshops for the strengthening of male and female leadership from a point of view of indigenous youth.
+He is a natural leader who wishes to strengthen his knowledge through exchanges with other people.
+In the future, he sees himself developing a study on the feasibility of ecological tourism, and would like to raise funds towards this project.
+In the long term, he sees himself implementing cultural projects with the National Commission for the Development of Indigenous Peoples.
+Currently, he works as a Basic English Facilitator at the Polytechnic University of Quintana Roo.

 - Jenna HoareJenna Hoare obtained an Associate’s Degree in General Studies at St John’s Junior College and has completed coursework toward a Bachelor’s Degree in Social Work at the University of Belize.
 She believes that her paramount achievement in life has been to accept and overcome her brother’s autism.
 Jen...